satyajeet101/spring_boot/SPRING.md

 The Bulkhead Pattern is a resilience pattern that isolates resources (like threads, memory, or connection pools) for different parts of a system, so that a failure in one area does not bring down the entire system.
 ![bulkHead.png](assets%2FbulkHead.png)
+## Virtual-vs-Platform-Threads
+1. Platform Threads
+    - Platform threads are OS-level threads created and managed by the Java Virtual Machine (JVM) but mapped directly to underlying operating system threads.
+    - Key Characteristics
+        - Backed by OS threads → heavy resource usage.
+        - Managed by OS scheduler.
+        - Thread creation is expensive.
+        - Limited scalability due to 1:1 mapping with OS threads.
+      ```java
+        Thread platformThread = new Thread(() -> System.out.println("Running in " + Thread.currentThread()));
+        // Platform Thread
+        platformThread.start();
+      ```
+2. Virtual Threads
+    - Virtual threads are lightweight threads managed by the JVM (not the OS) and are built on top of platform threads using the ForkJoinPool internally.
+    - Key Characteristics
+        - User-mode threads → created and scheduled by the JVM, not the OS.
+        - Much lighter than platform threads.
+        - Thousands to millions can be created without high memory cost.
+        - Perfect for I/O-bound tasks (e.g., HTTP calls, DB queries).
+        - Uses continuations internally to park and resume threads efficiently.
+      ```java
+        Thread virtualThread = Thread.ofVirtual().start(() -> System.out.println("Running in " + Thread.currentThread()));
+      ```